Redesdale Bridge: History

 The bridge was completed in January 1868, despite a carved commemoration stone having the date 1867.
 In early 2015, the name of Redesdale Bridge was adopted by the Office of Geographic Names and formally gazetted in the Victorian Government Gazette on 19 March 2015.

 The trusses for the bridge were originally imported in 1859 for the Hawthorn Bridge over the Yarra River connecting the suburbs of Richmond and Hawthorn.
 The ship Herald of the Morning, at the end of its second voyage to Australia in 1859, whilst bringing 419 immigrants and a mixed cargo that included the wrought iron trusses, caught fire and sank in Hobsons Bay.
 As a result, the Hawthorn bridge was delayed for several years while new trusses were made and shipped out to Australia.

 Ten years later the original trusses were salvaged from wreck of Herald of the Morning at the bottom of Hobsons Bay and sold privately to the Melbourne foundry Langlands & Co.
 The wreck was advertised for sale on 29 November 1859.
 Two hundred tons of ironwork were purchased by the goldfields shires of McIvor and Metcalfe for £1000.
 Prominent Melbourne engineer T.B.
-Muntz designed the bridge and a contractor named Doran won the construction contract.
+Muntz designed the bridge and contractor Thomas Doran won the construction contract.
 The final cost of the bridge was £6274.

 The bridge was constructed with a divided-lane through-truss design, created specifically for the difficult river crossing and unique in Victoria.
 The trusses were originally intended for a deck truss design, but were adapted to allow their use as through trusses with stiffening arches connecting them above the roadway.
 Two separate roadways with an intervening stone pillar separating them have caused problems for modern traffic.
 The road deck is made with longitudinal timber planks on large timber cross girders that are supported on the lower chords of the trusses.